keeryn04/Full-Stack-Deployment-Boilerplate/README.md

    - Create a connection to port 3307 with the login info `root` and `password`
 - Create Vercel predeployment with `vercel` or production deployment with `vercel --prod`

+## Usage
+Feel free to use this boilerplate to create projects, just give me credit in the README

 # Project Structure
 ```markdown.
 ├── api/                    # Flask backend code